mooperd/grunger/README.md

 I shifted nervously in my seat.

 “I wouldn’t recommend it.
-It’s complicated, and probably not possible without at least three full time engineers.”
+It’s `complicated`, and probably not possible without at least three full time engineers.”

-My response to Philip Paetz, the newly minted CTO of Brickblock, was tinged with an audible sense of doubt.
+My response to Philip Paetz, the newly minted CTO of `Brickblock`, was tinged with an audible sense of doubt.
 He had just told me he wanted Kubernetes, and I wasn’t ready to give him the enthusiastic agreement he was looking for.

-Thinking back on this conversation now, I have to congratulate Paetz on his vision.
+Thinking back on this conversation now, I have to congratulate Paetz on his `vision`.
 He’d already deployed Kubernetes on AWS using the KOPS deployment system and needed someone to take it over.
-Even though I was very much a naysayer, he saw an opportunity to change my mind.
+Even though I was very much a naysayer, he saw an opportunity to `change` my mind.
 He ultimately chose me to build this new company’s infrastructure.

 ### Moving past the fear